Request Assessment

 January 30, 2019

-If there’s one common thread between a startup getting ready for its first product launch and a scaleup releasing its latest product update, it’s this: They have a product they’re working to market and sell.
+There’s often a common thread shared between small startups on their way to their first product launch and major scaling companies releasing their latest product update.
+The commonality is this: Both businesses have a product they’re working to market and sell.

-The four primary stages every product goes through include Introduction, Growth, Maturity and Decline (anchor link).
-But before any product can be introduced it has to be developed, so let’s start there.
+The four primary stages every product goes through are Introduction, Growth, Maturity, and Decline.
+Before a product even enters the introduction stage, it has to be developed.
+We consider this stage zero.

 Stage 0 — Development: Minimum Viable Product (MVP)